ATNIO/dbot-server/README.md

 1. A Linux/Unix Server which can access from internet and an ATN chain node with RPC enable.
 You can start your own ATN node or use our offical one: `https://rpc-test.atnio.net`

-2. An account of the ATN chain, which has enough ATN balance.
+2. An ATN account which has enough ATN .
 You can get ATN from the [faucet](https://faucet-test.atnio.net/) service.

 #### 2. Start DBot server